gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 # @sap/ux-ui5-tooling

-The SAP Fiori tools - UI5 Tooling contains a selection of custom [middlewares](https://sap.github.io/ui5-tooling/pages/extensibility/CustomServerMiddleware/) that can be used with the command `ui5 serve` as well as custom [tasks](https://sap.github.io/ui5-tooling/pages/extensibility/CustomTasks/) that can be used with the command `ui5 build`.
+The SAP Fiori tools - UI5 Tooling contains a selection of custom [middlewares](https://sap.github.io/ui5-tooling/pages/extensibility/CustomServerMiddleware/) that can be used with the command `fiori run` as well as custom [tasks](https://sap.github.io/ui5-tooling/pages/extensibility/CustomTasks/) that can be used with the command `ui5 build`.
+The [`fiori run`](#run) command is a wrapper of the `ui5 serve` commands and provides some additional parameters.

 ## **Middlewares**